juji-io/datalevin/doc/rules.md

 The new rule engine uses a bottom-up Datalog evaluation strategy.

-### Semi-Naive Evaluation
+### Semi-naive evaluation (SNE)

-Our basic rule evaluation approach is Semi-Naive Evaluation [1] [2].
-The engine generate tuples from the rule sets until a fix-point is reached, i.e. when no new tuples are produced.
+The rule engine employs semi-naive evaluation [1] [2].
+The engine generates tuples from the rule sets until a fix-point is reached, i.e. when no new tuples are produced.
+The evaluation is stratified, where rules run in their strongly connected components (stratum).

-### Seeded tuples
+### Seeding tuples (new)

-Compared with a standalone SNE engine, Datalevin rule engine is part of the query engine, so it does not work off a blank slate, but instead enjoys a warm start of a set of already produced tuples from outer query clauses.
-These seed tuples are often produced more efficiently than SNE, as they benefit from indices and the cost based query optimizer.
+Compared with a standalone SNE engine, Datalevin rule engine is part of the query engine, so it does not work off a blank slate, but base the work on a warm start of a set of already produced tuples from outer query clauses.
+These seeding tuples are often produced more efficiently than SNE, as they benefit from indices and the cost based query optimizer.
+These seeds effectively act as filters to prevent the generation of unnecessary tuples during SNE.

 ### Pull-out of non-recursive rule clauses (new)